-- Soy sauce: regular, not dark or light sauce sauce.
+- Regular soy sauce: regular, not dark or light soy sauce.
 I also don't recommend the reduced salt versions as I find they lack the distinct flavour of traditional soy sauce.

 Tasty Tip: I do offer a number of substitutions and variations to give you options when making the recipe.
 If in doubt of any of the above ingredients, or wanting alternatives, read this section before diving into the instructions on how to make the recipe below 👍😉.